siran/eusd-ethereum/README.md

-# eUSD: A 1:1 USD Fiat-Stable Crypto Token
+# eUSD: A 1:1 USD Fiat Stablecoin
 ## Overview

 eUSD is a token that mirrors the value of the US Dollar (USD) at a 1:1 ratio by requiring the burning of a corresponding amount of an existing USD-based token (like USDT) to mint new eUSD tokens.